Dealing with String Corrosion and Perspiration

-In part 1 of a new blog series, released in celebration with Thomastik-Infeld's 100th anniversary celebrations, Franz offers his recommendations for players who find their strings corroding too quickly.
+In part 1 of a new series, released in celebration Thomastik-Infeld's 100th-anniversary celebrations, Franz offers his recommendations for players who find their strings corroding too quickly.

 It’s a well-known problem that aluminum-wound strings can corrode and unravel quickly.
 Why?
 Aluminum reacts with the sweat of your fingers.
 Even a little perspiration can cause your string to give up too fast!
 They unravel, get tarnished, go dark, get thicker and perfectly smooth shifts become harder when running over the worst of the damaged areas.

 We wanted to get to the bottom of this, so we worked together with the dermatology department of the General Hospital in Vienna to analyze the composition of perspiration within different climates and age groups and in regard to other influences like stress and nutrition, to better apprehend the effect it has on different materials.
 By understanding the human side of the problem, we were able to find a technical solution within the string making process.

 Sweat is aggressive, breaks down the outside of the string and soaks into the layers of the winding.
 That’s why cleaning the string is not really helping to stop the corrosion from the inside.
 It’s like dental decay slowly destroying the tooth inside out.
 We have approached this problem from two different angles to give our strings double power when it comes to extending their playing life.

 First we tested a variety of new as well as established materials to compound the ideal aluminum alloy making the string more perspiration resistant and stopping sweat from soaking in in the first place.
 After playing the string for a while the top layer can wear off a little.
 Therefore, step two was to develop and incorporate a protective interlayer to avoid sweat from penetrating the string on the inside altogether.